LoD Blessed Shield Crusader Skills and Runes

 Your emergency protective cooldown comes in the form of Iron Skin, improved with the longer lasting Steel Skin rune.
-Since the build fights in mid-to-close range (keep in mind the relatively short radius of Bane of the Trapped, which is an important part of your DPS), you will frequently be faced with situations where facetanking is your only option.
+Since the build fights in mid-to-close range (keep in mind the relatively short radius of Pain Enhancer, which is an important part of your DPS), you will frequently be faced with situations where facetanking is your only option.
 Iron Skin will cut incoming damage in half for a reasonable amount of time, allowing you to fight through the pain.

 The signature Crusader steroid, Akarat's Champion, is present in this build as well; unlike Akarat-based builds, you will not be able to reach permanent uptime, but even 50% or so is more than enough to make its inclusion desirable.
-Coupled with the Prophet rune, this skill nets you a 35% multiplicative damage increase, 150% additional Armor buff and a cheat death proc, and when juggled with the Indestructible passive, it results in an impressively durable build.
+Coupled with the Prophet rune, this skill nets you a 35% multiplicative damage increase, 150% additional Armor buff and a cheat death proc, which results in an impressively durable build.

 You have some flexibility in your final active skill slot.
-Our general recommendation is to take Condemn Vacuum, as it allows you to take advantage of Strongarm Bracers in the Cube and gain an extra smattering of damage, as well as a tool to clump up monsters with.
+Our general recommendation is to take Condemn Vacuum, as it allows you to build up monster density with a further reach and more reliability than simply using Provoke.
 Alternatively, you can slot Steed Charge — either with the longer lasting Endurance rune, or the pulling utility of Draw and Quarter.